 Eva Nell Whitaker Alley Award

-Eva Nell Whitaker Alley, ’44 was a vital contributor to Berea’s campus life.
-She passed away four years after her graduation.
+Eva Nell Whitaker Alley, ’44 was a vital contributor to Berea’s campus life, who passed away four years after her graduation.
 The Eva Nell Whitaker Alley Award Fund was established by her husband George in 1949 to honor her memory.

 - Nominee must be a graduating female (Spring or Summer).